Notavatarkorra/notavatarkorra.github.io/INFOSYS NOTES.md

-Mindtap assignments if they are late its 20 percent off canvas assignments is 10 percent off for each week they are late up to 50 percent off not too bad.
+mMindtap assignments if they are late its 20 percent off canvas assignments is 10 percent off for each week they are late up to 50 percent off not too bad.